NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/README.md

     pip install -e .

-Next, install JobQueue-PG:
+Next, install JobQueue:

     pip install --editable=git+https://github.com/NREL/E-Queue-HPC.git#egg=jobqueue

 Be sure you do not have keras installed in this environment, as it will cause runners to fail due to a namespace conflict when instantiating the DNN optimizer.

+For performance reasons, you might consider installing `tensorflow-gpu`, or an optimized `tensorflow` package.
+If you don't use a GPU-enabled version of TensorFlow, the framework will not be able to use any GPUs.

-### Configuring JobQueue-PG
+### Configuring JobQueue

-JobQueue-PG will look for a credentials configuration file named `.jobqueue.json` in your home directory as defined by `os.path.join(os.environ['HOME'], ".jobqueue.json")`.
+JobQueue will look for a credentials configuration file named `.jobqueue.json` in your home directory as defined by `os.path.join(os.environ['HOME'], ".jobqueue.json")`.
 The file should look something like this:

     {
         "project_1": {